MassBank/MassBank-charts/README.md

 When changing something, you can check nothing broke via `helm lint massbank-frontend`, and you could dry-run a helm action to see the resulting k8s yaml files via `helm upgrade massbank ./massbank-frontend ... --dry-run`.
+(Note: the sub-charts like massbank-api or massbank-similarity-api are usually NOT deployed separately, but come in as dependencies of massbank-frontend.)

 To install, we recommend keeping (local) values files with the variables and real passwords:
 ```